rachitnigam/rachitnigam.com/content/post/project-management.md

 ### Codebases

-If you're working on an applied systems project chances are you are building an artifact.
+If you're working on an applied systems project chances are you are building a software artifact.
 Regardless of how many people are writing code, it is useful to check in the code into [source control](https://en.wikipedia.org/wiki/Version_control).
 This makes the code publicly viewable and commentable by the team members.

 > The high-level principle behind these guidelines is to minimize the number of locations where critical information such as feature discussions are kept.

-Since I primarily use git and Github, the following guidelines assume your project is Github based.
+Since I primarily use [git](https://git-scm.com/) and [Github](https://github.com/rachitnigam), the following guidelines assume your project is Github-based.
 When working on a artifact, I have the following expectations with team members:

 - The project leaders (graduate students or senior undergrads) should have a